greg-rowan/nodeApiExample/README.md

 # nodeApiExample
-Working example of "dockerized" Node Express CRUD API which connects to MSSQL.
+Working example of dockerized Node Express CRUD API which connects to MSSQL.

 ## Instructions
 On Mac, clone repo and run following docker command